AmericanRedCross/ttl-viz/README.md

 Returns the data for a single asset identified by its MongoDB ID.
 If an asset cannot be found with the provided ID or the user doesn't have permission to view that asset, a failure response is provided.

+**/api/asset/[id]/file**

+Returns the file associated with a single asset identified by its MongoDB ID.
+Returns a file for download if successful, or a 404 response if the file cannot be found.

+**/api/asset/[id]/thumbnail/[size]**

+Returns the thumbnail in one of three sizes - lg (large), md (medium), sm (small) - associated with a single asset identified by its MongoDB ID.
+Returns a file if successful, or a 404 response if the thumbnail cannot be found.

 **/api/assets**

 Returns the data for all public assets by default.
 If an access token is provided, additional assets will be included as appropriate.